 Most of us use treats to reward and reinforce correct behaviors during dog training, but it’s who can’t use a refresher.
 Read on for the most effective way to use treats in dog training.
-Let the Woof Report help!

 Training your dog of any age offers many benefits.
 Training provides mental stimulation, reinforces your dog’s good behavior around people and other dogs, and it’s a wonderful way to bond with your dog.